 The Little Differences

-They were in some kind of ornate hallway.
-It was top-notch fancy and there were columns and everything.
-And a lot of red coloring too.
-Made him nervous about dropping cigarette ash.
 Their arrival had gone completely unnoticed, which was probably to be expected.
 After all, this was the inside of the monkey's head.
 Still… Gojyo wasn't entirely clear on the place.
-After he had walked though that gateway thing he had just materialized into this place.
 Honestly, he had been expecting more.
-Maybe some kind of dramatic wind or some terrifying memory or maybe Homura back from the dead or… something.
-He was disappointed with Goku's head.
+Maybe some kind of dramatic wind or some unnerving memory or maybe Homura back from the dead or… something.

-And there was that.
+And there was that question.
 Was it Goku's head?
 Or was it his past?
 Or was it both?
 So were they actually in danger here?
 Could anyone actually see them here?
-Really now, he would have loved to just plop down for about forty-five minutes and hear Hakkai's theories, because the man was full of theories on this sort of stuff.
+Gojyo would have loved to just sit down for forty-five minutes and hear Hakkai's theories, because the man was full of theories and philosophies.
 Hakkai would have been a therapist in another life.
 He just loved screwing with people's heads.
 And this trail of thought wasn't calming Gojyo down at all.
 Nor was the fact that Hakkai had stopped short.

 Gojyo stopped short.

-Well, Sanzo was just going to have to get used it it.
-At least until they got their monkey back.
+Well, Sanzo was just going to have to deal.

 "What do you hear?"
 Gojyo rasped.
 His throat was dry.
 He needed a drink.